marco-sca/CRTCalibrationAnalysis/README.md

   <p> <strong>Figure 18.</strong> Pedestal distribution for a Bottom Layer channel obtained from the reset hits (blue) and superposed gaussian fit (red) with $\chi^2$\textless 10. </p>
 </div>

-For the signal a similar procedure is followed: the ROOT function TSpectrum\cite{root} is used to search for the first 5 peaks in the hits spectrum, quantized photoelectron peaks are fitted recursively using a gaussian distribution, adjusting the fitted range of the histogram in order to minimize the reduced $\chi^2$.
-For each fit, the minimum distance between the previous and following peaks is used as the range and is recursively reduced until $\chi^2$ \textless 2 or until there are no more bins in the selected range.
+For the signal a similar procedure is followed: the ROOT function [TSpectrum](https://root.cern.ch/doc/master/classTSpectrum.html) is used to search for the first 5 peaks in the hits spectrum, quantized photoelectron peaks are fitted recursively using a gaussian distribution, adjusting the fitted range of the histogram in order to minimize the reduced $\chi^2$.
+For each fit, the minimum distance between the previous and following peaks is used as the range and is recursively reduced until $\chi^2$ < 2 or until there are no more bins in the selected range.
 In [Figure 19](#fig19) a distribution of the charge spectrum for a bottom layer's channel is shown with overlayed the recursive gaussian fit of the first 5 photoelectron peaks.
 The mean and standard deviation values of the peaks, extracted from the fit, are then stored.

 <a id="fig19"></a>
 <div align="center">
   <img src="https://github.com/marco-sca/CRTCalibrationAnalysis/assets/140084724/a097c2cc-64e7-4a4f-895e-e44ed9fb9ece" alt="Recursive Fit" width="400">
   <br>
   <p> <strong>Figure 19.</strong> Recursive single photoelectron peaks fitting with a gaussian distribution for a bottom layer's channel when participating in the CRT triggering coincidence.
-The signal has a cut for ADC counts \textgreater 250 and the left peak corresponds to 2 p.e. </p>
+The signal has a cut for ADC counts > 250 and the left peak corresponds to 2 p.e. </p>
 </div>

 The gain estimation process relies on mean ADC values of detected peaks, plotted against their corresponding peak numbers.
 The gain for a specific channel is determined as the slope of a linear fit applied to this distribution.
-However, a peak is sometimes skipped by TSpectrum and some peaks are misidentified with others, introducing errors in the fit.
-To address this, an index rearrangement function was introduced to adjust the order of peak indices, exploiting a minimization of the reduced chi-squared ($\chi^2$) value of the fit.
+However, it was observed that a peak is sometimes skipped by TSpectrum and some peaks are misidentified with others, introducing errors in the fit.
+To address this, an index rearrangement function `rearrangeIndex()` was introduced to adjust the order of peak indices, exploiting a minimization of the reduced chi-squared ($\chi^2$) value of the fit.
 This function iteratively analyzes the spacing between adjacent peaks using this information to adjusts their positions.
 The result of this work is presented in [Figure 20](#fig20), where an example of gain fit for a top layer's channel is shown.
 The colored band represents the growing sigma value of the fitted photo-electron peaks and the y-intercept is the ADC count mean value of the pedestal peak.

 <a id="fig20"></a>
 <div align="center">